alphagov/notifications-admin/docs/index.md

 GET /notification/1234
 ```

 Payload signing requires the actual payload to be signed, not the JSON object.
-Serialize the object first, then sign the serialized object.
+Make sure you serialize the object first, then sign the serialized object.

 API client libraries
 ---------------------